ggragham/linux_configurator/README.md

 # Linux Configurator
-This script configuring system for my personal purposes.
-But you feel free to use it as source for your configuration.
-Currently this script configuring only Fedora Linux after minimal installation
+Just bunch of ansible-playbooks and scripts to configure linux system for my personal purposes.
+Use with Fedora or Debian.
+You feel free to use it as source for your configuration.

 ## How to use
 1. Download init.sh file